z4kn4fein/stashbox/docs/docs/guides/scopes.md

 There might be cases where you don't want to use a service globally across every scope, only in specific ones.

-For this reason, there is an option to identify a scope with a **name**.
-With this, you can differentiate specific scope groups from other scopes.
+For this reason, you can differentiate specific scope groups from other scopes with a **name**.

-To mark those services that only a named scope should use you can set the service's lifetime to [named scope lifetime](/docs/guides/lifetimes#named-scope-lifetime) initialized with the **scope's name**:
+You can set a service's lifetime to [named scope lifetime](/docs/guides/lifetimes#named-scope-lifetime) initialized with the **scope's name** to mark it usable only for that named scope.

 ```cs
 container.Register<IJob, DbBackup>(options =>